plans-coding/miscellaneous/homeassistant/meat-thermometer/meat-thermometer.md

 * https://esphome.io/components/sensor/resistance
 * https://esphome.io/components/sensor/ntc.html

 In our case, due to the high resistance, the current through the thermistor is very small.
-I guess self-heating does not need to be taken into account.
+I guess self-heating does not need to be taken into account in our case.

 ### Crucial part of the Yaml Configuration
 ```